lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 We can now begin to think of the system as flowing through a dynamically unfolding geometry: curvature concentrates, variables activate, and a new basis of observables $\{H_i'\}$ emerges adaptively.
 These are not fixed beforehand, but arise from the internal information dynamics.

+\subsection{Variable Activation and Basis Update}

+As the system ascends the entropy landscape, the curvature becomes increasingly asymmetric.
+When the entropy gradient along a particular direction surpasses a threshold, that direction becomes dynamically resolvable — a variable activates.

+We define a variable activation event as the point where the $i$-th component of the entropy gradient reaches order unity,
+$$
+\left[G(\boldsymbol{\theta}) \boldsymbol{\theta}\right]i \geq \varepsilon{\text{activate}}.
+$$
+Here $\varepsilon_{\text{activate}}$ defines a threshold above which the system can resolve variation in the $i$-th direction with sufficient information gain.
+This marks a transition from latent to emergent status.

+When this happens the corresponding parameter $\theta_i$ becomes an active degree of freedom, the associated observable $H_i$ becomes measurable (internally resolvable), the system’s effective basis ${H_i}$ is extended or rotated to reflect the new structure.

+This update is not arbitrary.
+The new basis must remain consistent with the information geometry — that is, the Fisher matrix $G(\boldsymbol{\theta})$ must remain positive definite and aligned with the updated entropy gradients.
+One may think of this as a local frame adaptation: the system reorganizes its observables to align with the current information flow.

+This leads to a piecewise unfolding of structure.
+Within each phase, a subset of variables is active and governs dynamics, when a new variable activates, the dimensionality of the effective system increases, each activation increases entropy, reorganizes curvature, and shifts the system’s trajectory.

+Over time, this defines a staged emergence process, in which new variables appear sequentially as the system climbs through successive regions of increasing entropy and asymmetry.
+The basis ${H_i}$ is thus not globally fixed, but emerges dynamically as a function of the internal information landscape.

 \endif